elastic/integrations/packages/spycloud/docs/README.md

-# SpyCloud
+# SpyCloud Enterprise Protection

-This [SpyCloud](https://spycloud.com/) integration is the market leader in protecting enterprises and their customers from online fraud, account takeover, and follow-on attacks like ransomware.
-It offers unique data richness and transparency that goes beyond just finding compromised credentials.
-We provide an early warning of compromised credentials and malware-infected users, so you can take action before the criminals do.
+## Ingest SpyCloud Cybercrime Analytics into Elastic Agent

+[SpyCloud’s Enterprise Protection](https://spycloud.com/) integration leverages recaptured darknet data to safeguard employee’s digital identities by producing actionable insights to proactively prevent account takeover and follow-on targeted attacks before they happen.

-The SpyCloud integration uses REST API mode to collect data.
-Elastic Agent fetches data via API endpoints.
+The Elastic Agent uses the SpyCloud Enterprise Protection REST API to collect data.

 ## Compatibility

-This module has been tested against the latest SpyCloud version **v2**.
+This module has been tested against the latest SpyCloud Enterprise Protection API **V2**.

 ## Data streams

-The SpyCloud integration collects three types of logs: Breach Catalog, Breach Record and Compass.
+The SpyCloud integration collects three types of logs: Breach Catalog, Breach Record and Compass Malware Records.

-**[Breach Catalog](https://spycloud-external.readme.io/sc-enterprise-api/reference/catalog-list)** - SpyCloud maintains a catalog of thousands of breaches which allows it to search for different breaches in the network.

-**[Breach Record](https://spycloud-external.readme.io/sc-enterprise-api/reference/data-watchlist)** - SpyCloud maintains their own watchlist.

-**[Compass](https://spycloud-external.readme.io/sc-enterprise-api/reference/compass-data-get)** - Compass gives enterprises full visibility into a malware infection including compromised assets like exposed credentials and authentication cookies that lead to future ransomware attacks.
+**[Breach Catalog](https://spycloud-external.readme.io/sc-enterprise-api/reference/catalog-list)** - a collection of third-party breach and malware data ingested into SpyCloud.
+The catalog contains thousands of breach objects, each of which contain metadata for a particular breach.
+A typical breach object contains a variety of metadata including a breach title, description, acquisition date, link to affected websites and many more data points.

+**[Breach Record](https://spycloud-external.readme.io/sc-enterprise-api/reference/data-watchlist)** - a collection of data assets extracted from third-party breach and malware data.
+These assets are grouped together to form a data record which represents a single user account or individual persona in parsed data.

+**[Compass Malware Records](https://spycloud-external.readme.io/sc-enterprise-api/reference/compass-data-get)** - a collection of data assets extracted from malware data that provides full visibility into infection events to enable post-infection remediation on compromised devices, users, and applications.

 ## Requirements